-In addition, it comes a 4x32 scope, a rope cocking device, two Headhunter arrows measuring at 20 inches each, a lightweight quiver, and lube wax.
+In addition, it comes a 4x32 scope, a rope cocker, two Headhunter arrows measuring at 20 inches each, a lightweight quiver, and lube wax.
 It is recommended to wax the strings once every ten shots.

-This crossbow utilizes the TenPoint 3X multi-line scope and an ACUdraw cocking mechanism.
-Other necessities included are three arrow quiver and three Wicked Ridge arrows together with 100-grain practice tips.
+This crossbow utilizes the TenPoint 3X multi-line scope and an ACUdraw cocking.
+Other necessities included are three quiver and three Wicked Ridge arrows together with 100-grain practice tips.

 The axle-to-axle width is 22.6 inches when cocked and 19 when uncocked, while power stroke registers at 13.5 inches.
 As for the draw weight, this crossbow can support up to 165 lbs.
-With a generated arrow speed of 330 feet per second and a KE value of 96 FP.
+With a generated arrow speed of 330 FPS and a KE value of 96 FP.

 Lastly, we would like to give another mention to the cocking mechanism.
 The integrated self-retracting rope cocking device helps to reduce the draw weight exerted on the crossbow by 50%, expanding the options possible with this crossbow.

 Into our final three now, and here we have the Jackal Crossbow from Barnett.
 We will begin with the specifics of its service.
 It can fire arrows at a speed of 315 FPS; the trigger pull measured at 3.15 lb, and the draw weight for this crossbow clocks in at 150 pounds.

 Arrow speeds are particularly quick thanks to Barnett’s new ADF MIM trigger that is used in this product.